Lice Clinics of America®- Stafford and Lice Clinics of America® – Woodbridge County Provide Tips on How To Prevent Head Lice at Summer Camp

-“Camps are a peak time for head lice because campers are together 24 hours a day eating, drinking, playing, and sleeping in close quarters,” said Kristi Winkler an owner of Lice Clinics of America®- Stafford and Lice Clinics of America® – Prince William “We see an uptick every summer.
+“Camps are a peak time for head lice because campers are together 24 hours a day eating, drinking, playing, and sleeping in close quarters,” said Kristi Winkler an owner of Lice Clinics of America®- Stafford and Lice Clinics of America® – Woodbridge “We see an uptick every summer.
 The old saying that ‘an ounce of prevention is worth a pound of cure’ is very true in this case.”

 “Head lice spread almost entirely through head-to-head contact or, more precisely, through hair-to-hair contact,” Kristi said.
 “Summer camp creates lots of opportunities for hair-to-hair contact: sleeping with heads close together, hugging, huddling over phones to look at photos, crowding together for selfies—all the things that kids do naturally when in groups.”

 What can you do to make sure your child doesn’t bring lice home from camp?
 Here are a few tips from Kristi:

 - Encourage children to avoid head to head contact with other kids.
 If they have had head lice in the past, they’ll know what having head lice is like and want to prevent it from happening again.

 - Keep girls’ hair pulled back in braids or buns.
 Short or tightly bound hair reduces the risk of hair-to-hair contact.

 - Discourage kids from sharing combs or brushes.

 - Schedule a head lice screening for your child by a head-lice professional before and after camp to make sure your child isn’t bringing head lice to camp in the first place.
 Lice can be difficult to detect by the untrained eye.
 After camp, a head lice screening is important because early detection can make treatment faster and easier, and prevent the spread of head lice at home.